 In evaluating this requested use, we performed a thorough and conservative safety review for any potential human health and environmental risks associated with the expanded use of 2,4-D on these GE plants and also explicitly considered any possible risks from any formulation contaminants.

 The U.S. Department of Agriculture (USDA) is responsible for determining whether to allow the sale of seeds that have been genetically engineered.
 EPA regulates the pesticide used on those seeds or crops under the Federal Insecticide, Fungicide, and Rodenticide Act and the pesticide residues remaining in or on food from those uses under the Federal Food, Drug, and Cosmetic Act.

-The two agencies worked closely to ensure a thorough scientific review of the potential impacts on human health and the environment associated with the proposed uses and have shared information and assessments to inform both agencies’ respective regulatory decisions.
+The two agencies worked closely to ensure a thorough scientific review of the potential impacts on human health and the environment associated with the uses and have shared information and assessments to inform both agencies’ respective regulatory decisions.

 On September 17, 2014, the USDA announced its final decision to allow the sale of seeds that have been genetically engineered to tolerate 2,4-D and glyphosate.